 COVID-19: We're here to help!

 Like so many of you, the Bemidji Area Chamber of Commerce is closely monitoring the updates on COVID-19.
-As our business community faces increasing challenges associated with the virus, the Chamber is working diligently to collect feedback, inform you of new developments and provide ongoing support.
-In addition to working closely with our Bemidji Alliance partners including Greater Bemidji, Visit Bemidji and the Bemidji Downtown Alliance, we are in direct connection with the U.S. Chamber of Commerce and the Small Business Association to advocate for business, legislation and relief efforts.
+As our business community faces increasing challenges associated with the virus, the Chamber is working diligently to collect feedback, inform you of new developments, and provide ongoing support.
+In addition to working closely with our Bemidji Alliance partners including Greater Bemidji, Visit Bemidji, and the Bemidji Downtown Alliance, we are in direct connection with the MN Chamber, U.S. Chamber of Commerce and the Small Business Association to advocate for business, legislation and relief efforts.

 Businesses are the heartbeat of our community and we will support you through this tumultuous time.
 As resources become available, we will communicate that information as quickly as possible and post it here.